SvitlanaKo/documentation/user_guide/inventory/index.rst

 Bulk Update
 ~~~~~~~~~~~

-To manage quntities for all products in multiple warehouses:
+To manage quantities for all products in multiple warehouses:

 1. Navigate to the **Inventory > Manage Inventory** in the main menu.